Jerusalem Real Estate prices up until the start of 2023

 Please click on each area and we aim to provide not only the basic information about each area, but also examples of sold property in recent months to ensure you can receive the most up to date information.

-All of the information and data provided here is available on publicly available resources, such as Globes and Madlan.
+All of the information and data provided here is available on publicly available resources, such as Globes, the Times of Israel and Madlan.

 We have, where possible, attempted to source all data and where it comes from.